Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

-As you may know Disneyland has many, many secrets.
-If you have not read my Hub "30 Disneyland Secrets You Don't Know" you should definitely check it out; especially if you are interested in the secrets of Disneyland.
+As you may know, Disneyland has many, many secrets.
+If you have not read "30 Disneyland Secrets You Don't Know" you should definitely check it out; especially if you are interested in the secrets of Disneyland.
 Here are 20 more Disneyland secrets that you do not know!

 The C3P0 and the R2D2 droids inside of the line queue for Star Tours are from the movie Star Wars.
-They were reprogramed to move and speak with the audio for the ride.
+They were reprogrammed to move and speak with the audio for the ride.

-2. There is a special doll inside It's A Small World.
+2. Look for a Special Doll inside It's A Small World.

-3. There is a hidden character inside It's A Small World.
+3. Find a Hidden Character inside It's A Small World.

 Towards the end of your boat ride you will see a giant card with many different children on it.
 Amongst these children is Charlie Brown!